kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/03_UsingCallbacks.md

 Handling the data for each repository should be then divided into two parts: first the loading, then processing the resulting response.
 The second "processing" part should be extracted into a callback.
-The loading for the second repository can then be started before the result for the first repository is received (and the corresponding callback is called):
+The loading for each repository can then be started before the result for the previous repository is received (and the corresponding callback is called):

 ![](./assets/3-callbacks/Callbacks.png)